 NEMA stands for the National Electrical Manufacturers Association, and they are the organization that decided to categorize cases and enclosures for electrical equipment to allow a purchaser to know exactly what the contents will be protected against.
 The NEMA ratings are primarily for use in the USA, although they will give any buyer a good idea of what to expect.

 Combustible vapors, liquids, gases, or flammable dusts are often present in many industrial applications.
 These materials are safe in small amounts, but when they exist in abundance, they become a hazard.
 These hazards wreak havoc, causing damage to equipment and property, harming employees, and hurt profits.

 To combat system failure, it’s crucial that electrical cabinets are equipped with an enclosure cooling system.
 It’s important to consider the following factors when selecting an enclosure cooling product: heat load, enclosure location, and solution type; along with weighing the pros and cons to each method.

-In a new 5-page, full color White Paper we discuss the basic operation of vortex tube technology and guide the reader on proper application in many heating and cooling applications.
+Discusses the basic operation of vortex tube technology and guides the reader on the proper application in many heating and cooling applications.
 This informative paper details how vortex tubes, with no moving parts, create hot and cold air streams from a compressed air source.
-Attention is given to proper model selection and adjustment, and discusses how the quality of the compressed air supply and conditions downstream of the vortex tube can positivity or negatively impact the success of the installation.
+Attention is given to proper model selection and adjustment and discusses how the quality of the compressed air supply and conditions downstream of the vortex tube can positivity or negatively impact the success of the installation.

 High temperatures cause over 50% of electronic equipment failures, according to a study by the US Air Force Avionics Integrity Program.
 Vibration and humidity each contribute an additional 20% of failures says the same study.
 Long term weather forecasts for 2014 predict temperatures in many areas to be hotter than normal beginning in May and continuing through August with temperatures peaking in late June through late August.